FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Online players=A list of players that are connected right now.
 Appears as a heading on http://lichess.org/people

-Progress today=A list of players ordered by the advance in rating (points) they have made over the last 24 hours.
-Appears on the "Play" page (http://lichess.org) as a heading to a box that contains a list of the day's leaders.
-Also appears as on the "Players" page (http://lichess.org/people).

-Progress this week=A list of players ordered by the advance in rating (points) they have made over the last 7 days.
-Appears as a heading on the "Players" page (http://lichess.org/people).

-Progress this month=A list of players ordered by the advance in rating (points) they have made over the last 30 days.
-Appears as a heading on the "Players" page (http://lichess.org/people).

-Leaders this week=A list of very highly-ranked players that have played at least one game within the last 7 days.
-Appears as a heading on the "Players" page (http://lichess.org/people).

-Leaders this month=A list of very highly-ranked players that have played at least one game within the last 30 days.
-Appears as a heading on the "Players" page (http://lichess.org/people).

 Active today=A list of players ordered by how many games they played today.
 Appears as a heading on the "Players" page (http://lichess.org/people).

 Active this week=A list of players ordered by how many games they have played over the last 7 days.
 Appears as a heading on the "Players" page (http://lichess.org/people).